SSR Search Experience

 Language evolves - and just like the best journeys, it doesn’t always follow a straight line.

-In this guide, we use terms like LGBTQ+, queer, gay, lesbian, transgender and more.
+In this guide, we use terms like LGBTQIA+, queer, gay, lesbian, transgender, intersex, asexual and more.
 These reflect the language that felt inclusive, accessible, and widely understood at the time we put pen to paper (or fingers to keyboard).

 We know the language of identity is personal, political, and constantly evolving.
 This isn’t a dictionary - and it’s certainly not the final word.
 We simply hope this guide speaks with clarity, compassion, and respect.